NOTE: Analysis is mixed in with the relation of

 (3) A longshot of him on the box.
 (4) He passes through the glass box to its interior, (5) and then from outside the building he passes through the lens into the interior, still within the box, floating.
+Gravity doesn't apply within the box.
 (6) He gazes around the empty room.
 (7) A view of Cooper in the box.
 (8) He looks to the open door.

-(9) A view of the empty guard's desk.
+(9) A view of the desk of the absent guard.
 We hear a door opening.

 The empty bathroom

 (10) We see Sam entering the